Photo:

 You don’t need fancy equipment or high-tech toys to keep kids entertained and engaged inside.
 Photo: iStock

-Here’s a grab bag of easy kids’ activities.
-Any of them can also be the centerpiece for a preschool birthday party.
+Here’s a grab bag of easy, imagination-powered activities that will keep everyone happily busy.
+Bonus: Many of these activities can stretch into full afternoons, or even serve as the centerpiece for a preschool birthday party.

 Arts and crafts